DOI-ONRR/blog-nrrd/src/pages/hallway-study-state-offshore-navigation/index.md

 ---

 ## What the heck is hallway testing
-Before my colleague had suggested the use of hallway testing, I had never heard of it before.
-Luckily, both she and a simple internet search provided ample guidance and examples on how this form of user research works.
+Before my colleague suggested the use of hallway testing, I had never heard of it before.
+Luckily, both she and a simple internet search provided ample guidance and examples on how to conduct this form of research.
 Hallway testing allows user experience (UX) researchers and designers to ask random individuals from the hallway (a more casual request for participation) to test a product that is under development.
-Our team (and most of our agency) works remotely, so we can’t ask hallway bystanders for 15 minutes of their time for an impromptu testing session.
-However, we could send a chat message to different colleagues in the agency to see if we could schedule a casual, short chat to discuss a webpage that we were hoping to improve.
+Our team (and most of our agency) works remotely, so we couldn't ask hallway bystanders for 15 minutes of their time to do an impromptu testing session.
+However, we could send a chat message to different colleagues in the agency to schedule a casual, short chat to discuss a webpage that we were hoping to improve.
 Since many of our coworkers know our team and over time we have built an understanding of our human-centered approach, we thought they would be receptive to helping us out with this task.

 ### The pros of hallway testing
 - Quick interviews